dimmando/abc-bookshop/README.md

 ABC Bookshop was designed as a B2C - Business to Customer model - where the customer buys directly from the business.
 There are no intermediaries.
 This model enables direct communication with the customer and provides space for flexibility and quick reactions and adaptability to the customer's needs.

 ## Marketing Techniques
 It is absolutely necessary to have online presence and recognition to be able to attract new customers and build a strong customer base.
-One of the ways to achieve this is through social platforms, e.g. the Facebook platform.
-Social media can be a great tool for attracting new customers and communicating with the current ones, if done correctly.
+One of the ways to achieve this is through social platforms, e.g. the Facebook or Instagram platform, etc. Social media can be a great tool for attracting new customers and communicating with the current ones.
+I chose Facebook as a main communication mechanism.

 * Facebook Page
- A commercial Facebook page was created to make the potential customers aware of the business, its goals and to create a community around book lovers.
-We hope that through regular engagement with potential customers through posts, and other activities, we will be able to attract new customers.
+ Due to Facebook doesn't allow me to create a test page for this project I created a mock up as it's real Facebook page for marketing purposes.
+The goal for a Facebook page is to create a community around around our ABC Bookshop and to increase commercial possibilities.
+I hope that through regular engagement with potential customers through posts, and other activities, we will be able to attract new customers.
 Facebook page will help us keep in touch with the current customers and provide a way for communication with new ones.
-We will be announcing new arrivals, featured products or special sales on this platform.
-Also when a new article is released/published, the users will be informed.
-When a new live reading session for children (which are very popular and will contribute to the organic growth of the store) takes place, the users will be informed about this upcoming event on our Facebook page.
-In the future we are considering using targeted ads, once our platform is robust enough.
+We will be announcing new arrivals or special sales on this platform.

 <details><summary><b>Facebook Page</b></summary>